 Anyone else still getting used to having the kids at home all day, every day?
 For parents, this is one of the biggest changes that the COVID-19 situation has caused.
-It’s challenging enough to adjust to working from home and complying with social distancing measures — what about keeping your kids entertained and continuing their education while out of school?
+It’s challenging enough to adjust to working from home and complying with social distancing measures — what about finding activities for your kids entertained and continuing their education while out of school?

 Fortunately, your Henderson orthodontists know a thing or two about keeping kids busy.
-Dr. Okuda is a dad and Dr. Noorda is a grandfather, so they both have years of experience in finding creative ways to keep kiddos entertained for hours on end.
+Dr. Okuda is a dad and Dr. Noorda is a grandfather, so they both have years of experience in finding creative activities for your kids at home to stay entertained for hours on end.

 1. Play Outdoor Games